skeller1/extr/readme.md

-    Executing this script many times only results in one Rails request to the implemented Ext Js Direct Router.
+    Executing this script many times only results in one Rails request to the implemented Ext Js Direct Router controller.

-## Features
+## Additional Features

-### Make your controller directable

-### Make your models directable

 ### Use different names for controller names
 By using 3rd Party Ext Js scripts (or other circumstances) it would be nice using other controller names in your Rails app.
-So you can use the written JS without any changes.
+So you can use 3rd party JS Files without any changes.
 Only adapt your config:
     1. In your controller use the `:name` option

         class ProjectsController < ApplicationController